cadeneo02/Hidey-Hole/README.md

 # Hidey-Hole
--Game developed with team of three, player locates hidden circle on screen with progressive play difficulty.
+Game developed with team of three, player locates hidden circle on screen with progressive play difficulty.
 Here is the code for the game:

     from graphics import *
     import random, time